 A third-party logistics (3PL) partner such as The Fulfillment Lab can also save you a bundle, offering low-cost shipping for small businesses!
-When you work with us, we will ship your product from one of our locations that is closest to your customer to avoid excess zone charges and pass some of our negotiated carrier shipping discounts on to you.
+When you work with us, we will ship your product from one of our locations that are closest to your customer to avoid excess zone charges and pass some of our negotiated carrier shipping discounts on to you.

 Because we do bulk business with all major carriers, we’re also able to obtain favorable shipping rates.
 This way, there’s no negotiation needed on your part.
 Of course, that’s not all we do (we can get you that customized packaging for less!).
 Check out our blog, 10 Reasons to Use a Fulfillment Center for Your Ecommerce Shipping, and then contact us to learn more.